WNortier/react-the-complete-guide/readmes/06-diving-deeper-components-&-react-internals.md

 }
 ```

-2. After the constructor runs, `getDerivedStateFromProps` gets executed and this is actually a `static` method.
+2. After the constructor runs, `getDerivedStateFromProps(props, state)` gets executed and this is actually a `static` method.
 You will get your `props` and your `state` in here and you should return your updated state and you should return your updated state.

 3. After `getDerivedStateFromProps` the `render()` method executes.

 4. The `Persons` component will render, the individual `Person` components in that `Person` component will then render and once all of that is done `componentDidMount()` will run.

+> ### Historically there were other hooks as well and these are still supported.
+One of these hooks was `componentWillMount()`.
+These hooks were very rarely used and could be used incorrectly.
+Generally what you would do here is preparing your state correctly and that is something you would do in getDerivedStateFromProps(props, state).

+> ### Or, if you just want to set some initial state based on props, use the constructor!

+Accessing the render method does not mean that the entire DOM gets rerendered, it simply wmeans that React will now re-render its internal virtual DOM and then check if the real DOM needs to be changed.

 ```js
 import React, { Component } from 'react';